mrmans0n/compose-rules/docs/rules.md

 ### Naming previews properly

-You can configure the naming strategy for previews, so that they follow your project's naming conventions.
+Configure the naming strategy for previews to match your project's conventions.

-By default, enabling this rule will make sure that previews use `Preview` as suffix.
+By default, this rule requires `Preview` as a suffix.
+You can change this via the `previewNamingStrategy` property:

-In case you want to change this, you can configure the `previewNamingStrategy` property to one of the following values:

 - `suffix`: Previews should have `Preview` as suffix.
 - `prefix`: Previews should have `Preview` as prefix.